 Kim Il-Sung Square is the major public space at the heart of Pyongyang.
 Similar to China’s Tiananmen Square, North Korea hold their well-publicized historical events, mass dance celebrations, military parades and even firework displays here.
 If you’ve seen goose-stepping North Korean soldiers on television, then you’re familiar with Kim Il-Sung Square.
 The area can accommodate a massive 100,000 people and is surrounded by high-profile ministries, most notably the Worker’s Party of Korea headquarters.
 Other buildings on the square include the Grand People’s Study House, the Korean Central History Museum and the Korean National Art Gallery.
 You’ll get a fantastic view of the Tower of the Juche Idea across the river.
-If you’re in Pyongyang on one of our tours over a public holiday, we’ll usually get to witness (and even join) the special festivities right on location.
+If you’re in Pyongyang on one of our tours over a public holiday, we’ll often get to witness special festivities right on location.

 Tower of the Juche Idea

 Opposite the Kim Il-Sung Square perched on the riverbank, you’ll spot the imposing Tower of the Juche Idea.
 This is North Korea’s tallest monument.
 This obelisk commemorates the state ideology of ‘Juche’ developed by Kim Il-Sung.
 ‘Juche’ is loosely translated as ‘self-reliance’ and is otherwise the foundation to the political and economic isolationism of North Korea today.
-Exactly 25,500 granite blocks make up the Juche Tower, each represents a day in the life of Kim Il-Sung by his 70th birthday.
+Exactly 25,500 granite blocks make up the Juche Tower, each representing a day in the life of Kim Il-Sung by his 70th birthday.
 At the tower’s entry, the local guide will show you a wall of plaques and tributes from those supporting the Juche ideology internationally.
 When we visit, we’ll take you to the top and you’ll get the best views of Pyongyang all to yourself.

 Arch of Triumph

-This is generally the first site we’ll visit after reaching Pyongyang.
+This is generally the first site you’ll visit after reaching Pyongyang.
 The Arch of Triumph is not to be confused with the 10-meters-shorter Arc De Triomphe in Paris and was built in the exact spot Kim Il-Sung was met with thundering applause upon his return from victory over the Japanese and liberation of Korea.
 Kim Il-Sung became determined for liberation by 1923, but it wasn’t until 1945 that he became successful.
-These dates are now immortalised on the arch itself, as is the poem “Song of General Kim Il Sung”, a piece recited on State television every day.
+These dates are now immortalized on the arch itself, as is the poem “Song of General Kim Il Sung”, a piece recited on State television every day.
 The Arch of Triumph is a spectacle to drive under at night and as of recently, we can even take you up an elevator to get a clear view of the nearby Kim Il-Sung Stadium.

 Monument to Party Founding

 The Monument to Party Founding was built in 1995 to commemorate the 50th anniversary of the Worker’s Party of Korea.
 The Worker’s Party of Korea is the founding and ruling party of North Korea helmed by Kim Jong-Un as Chairman.
-The party is credited with the victories of the Korean people and this accolade is idealized in the monuments design.
-The hammer, sickle and brush represent the idea that individuals themselves hold the key to North Korea’s prosperity under Juche.
+The party is credited with the victories of the Korean people and this accolade is idealized in the monument’s design.
+The hammer, sickle, and brush represent the idea that individuals themselves hold the key to North Korea’s prosperity under Juche.
 To the front of the monument is a landing area known to host mass dance and celebration.
 The red buildings behind represent the waving flag of the Worker’s Party of Korea and are topped with the words “Ever Victorious”.
 This is a Postcard-Pyongyang selfie you’ll never forget.